Who is RBC Collections?

 Who does RBC Collections collect for?

-RBC Collections collects delinquent debts on behalf of original creditors.
+RBC Collections specializes in recovering past due debts on behalf of original creditors.

 Is RBC Collections legit or a scam?